Tirzepatide Drug Interactions: Safety Guide

 Management strategy:

-• Report symptoms of thyroid dysfunction: unusual fatigue, weight changes, mood shifts
+- Report symptoms of thyroid dysfunction such as unusual fatigue, weight changes, or palpitations.

 Seizure Medications